Quantitative Finance and Economics (M.S.)

 Course Work

 The program requires 30 credit hours with thesis and non-thesis options.
 The degree program has 18 credit hours of required courses and 12 credit hours of prescribed electives.
 Required courses provide quantitative and theoretical modeling sought after in industry; electives provide enhanced knowledge in a specific technical area.
 Classes are held in the evening, and students can attend full or part-time.
-Full-time students can complete the program in three or four semesters.
+Students enrolling in nine hours each semester can complete the program 3-4 semesters.

 Degree